 At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for only a single year.
 As the War progressed, however, this was obviously going to cause problems and the men were encouraged to re-enlist.
-Later recruits were to sign on for the 'duration' at the time of their initial enlistment.
+Later recruits eventually enlisted...
+'For the Duration'.